 Notable cut or changed moves that were introduced in the 2nd list:

-Kyuukouka / “Dive Bomb” – This is an early name for Fly.
+Kyuukouka / “Dive Bomb” – This is an early name for Fly (sora wo tobu).
 The kanji for this word is 急降下.

 Nenpa / “Psychic Wave” – Name was changed to Disable (kanashibari).
 It’s likely that the move had the same effect.
 Interestingly, the final move Psywave is called Psycho Wave in Japanese, and doesn’t seem to be related to this move.

-Flood – Early name for Surf.
+Kouzui / “Flood” – Early name for Surf (naminori).
 The animation for Surf really fits with the early name.

 Toumei (Transparency) – This move’s slot was replaced by Recover.
 The name of this move makes it sound like the function was different, such as camouflaging the user from attacks.
-This move survives in the TCG on Base Set Haunter’s card; its function there gives the Defending Pokemon a 50% chance of evading the enemy’s attack on the next turn.
+This move survives in the TCG on Base Set Haunter’s card; its function there gives the Defending Pokémon a 50% chance of evading the enemy’s attack on the next turn.
 If the TCG is anything to go off of, it could have been closer in function to the move preceding it, Double Team.
-Perhaps it was Ghost-type, too.
+Perhaps it was a Ghost-type move, as well.

 M Kabe (M-Wall/Reflect), W Kabe (W-Wall/Haze), and F Kabe (F-Wall/Light Screen) – It seems like these were supposed to be three wall-type moves, but things…happened.
 W Kabe is Haze in the final, although Haze doesn’t really function as a wall-type move.
 What’s interesting is that Reflect’s M probably stood for Magic and Light Screen’s F for Physical (フィジカル with an F in Japanese); in the final, however, Reflect blocks physical moves and Light Screen blocks special moves.
 They may have applied the opposite effects to these slots initially, and stuck with them when the names changed.
 As for W, it may have stood for ‘waza’, which is what moves are called in Japanese.
 Whether or not W Kabe had the same effect as Haze at the time remains a mystery.

-2 Return – The Japanese term for this was ‘2 Kaeshi’, taking it as 返し or 帰し, both of which are various versions of ‘return’ or ‘go back’.
+2 Return – The Japanese term in the code for this is “2_kaeshi”, taking it as 返し or 帰し, both of which are various versions of ‘return’ or ‘go back’.
 It was replaced by Psywave.
 This could have been a Barrier-like wall move or a counter like Mirror Coat.

 Star Freeze – We have reason to believe that this was Starmie’s signature move; not only does its name contain ‘star’, it also is one of Starmie’s moves in the TCG.
 Ingame, it was replaced by Rock Slide.
 This move has an interesting leftover; Rock Slide’s sound effect is quite strange, and may have fit its previous counterpart more.